 It also suggests that while it is tempting to be compare to our neighbors (“How much are the Levys giving to the fund?” or “Most people don’t go to services every Shabbat.“) – this passage is a reminder that other people’s mitzvot do not matter when we are deciding about our own.
 “How much did the Levys give?” is not the way to determine what we will contribute to the communal good or a good cause.
 Nor should we be ashamed, if we are doing the best we can with one of these mitzvot.

-The month of Elul is about taking stock of our own lives, not about comparisons with others.
-Martin Buber wrote about a famous rabbinical tale in which Rabbi Zusya said, “In the coming world, they will not ask me: ‘Why were you not Moses?’
+Martin Buber recorded a famous rabbinical tale in which Rabbi Zusya said, “In the coming world, they will not ask me: ‘Why were you not Moses?’
 They will ask me: ‘Why were you not Zusya?”

-Let this month of reflection be a month for becoming our best selves, living lives of mitzvot beyond all accounting!
+Let let our concern be for becoming our best selves, living lives of mitzvot beyond all accounting!